Required Licenses

 Local Business Permits

-- Zoning Permit: Required to ensure that the business complies with local zoning laws.
-May involve a review process by the local planning department.
+- Zoning Permit: Required to ensure that your business location complies with local zoning laws; involves an application and potentially a public hearing.